TerryFunggg/gotopull/README.md

 ```
 gotopull
 ```
 Script will run git pull inside each list directory.
-If some reason git fail to pull, it will show the directory at the end.
+If some reason git fail to pull, it will show the directory path at the end.

 ## TODO
 - [ ] support custom config file